 How to make a kitchen helper learning tower is an easy to follow woodworking tutorial that will reward you with lots of amazing memories with your children.
 This toddler tower is an easy build, quick, and lots of fun for your child to use.
-Here is the tutorial, enjoy.
+Here is the tutorial, and easy to follow plans, enjoy.

 Kitchen Helper Learning Tower Overview

-I landed on this design after looking at several different versions online.
+I landed on this design after looking at several different versions of the project online.
 There were parts that I liked, and parts that I did not.
-After a little drawing, and using the parts that I liked, this is the result.
+After studying the original learning tower, a little drawing, and using the parts that I liked, this is the result.

-The part that the child stands in measures 18 inches by 12 inches on the outside.
-This is plenty of room for an average sized child, and not so much that the project looks too big.
+The part that the child stands on measures 18 inches by 12 inches on the outside.
+This is plenty of room for an average sized child, and not so much room that the project looks too big.

 Kitchen Helper Learning Tower – Making the Base

-The easiest way to make the base is to buy a piece of wood that is already 5.5 inches wide, and cut two pieces that are 18 inches long and two more that are 16.5 inches long.
+The easiest way to make the base is to buy solid wood wood that is already 5.5 inches wide, and cut two pieces that are 18 inches long and two more that are 16.5 inches long.